DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Shuffle any Mana Accumulated by the Zenith back into Mana deck.
 Enemy spells have no effect.
-If the Zenith Misfires, lose 40 Health.
+If the Zenith Misfires, you lose 40 Health.
-If the Zenith Resolves a Spell, lose 40 Health and gain 8 Stress.
+If the Zenith Resolves a Spell, you lose 40 Health and gain 8 Stress.
 Every time the Zenith loses 15 Health in a single turn, channel the top two Mana from the Mana deck into the Zenith's Spell Queue.

 Decay:
 - 20 turns

 Decay Effect:
-- The Zenith gains 2 Cast Speed.
+- The Zenith gains 1 Cast Speed.

 ### The Annihilating Light